3D human–computer interaction: 3D visual displays

-This type of devices are the most popular and its goal is to present the information produced by the system through the human visual system in a three-dimensional way.
+This type of device is the most popular.
+Its goal is to present the information produced by the system through the human visual system in a three-dimensional way.
 The main features that distinguish these devices are: field of regard and field of view, spatial resolution, screen geometry, light transfer mechanism, refresh rate and ergonomics.

 Another way to characterize these devices is according to the different categories of depth perception cues used to achieve that the user can understand the three-dimensional information.
 The main types of displays used in 3D user interfaces are: monitors, surround-screen displays, workbenches, hemispherical displays, head-mounted displays, arm-mounted displays and autostereoscopic displays.
-Virtual reality headsets and CAVEs (Cave Automatic Virtual Environment) are examples of a fully immersive visual display, where the user can see only the virtual world and not the real world.
+Virtual reality headsets and Cave Automatic Virtual Environments (CAVEs) are examples of fully immersive visual displays, where the user can see only the virtual world and not the real world.
 Semi-immersive displays allow users to see both.
 Monitors and workbenches are examples of semi-immersive displays.

-3D audio displays
+3D audio

 3D Audio displays are devices that present information (in this case sound) through the human auditory system, which is especially useful when supplying location and spatial information to the users.
 Its objective is to generate and display a spatialized 3D sound so the user can use its psychoacoustic skills and be able to determine the location and direction of the sound.
 There are different localizations cues: binaural cues, spectral and dynamic cues, head-related transfer functions, reverberation, sound intensity and vision and environment familiarity.
 Adding background audio component to a display also adds to the sense of realism.

-3D haptic displays
+3D haptic devices

 These devices use the sense of touch to simulate the physical interaction between the user and a virtual object.
 There are three different types of 3D Haptic displays: those that provide the user a sense of force, the ones that simulate the sense of touch and those that use both.
 The main features that distinguish these devices are: haptic presentation capability, resolution and ergonomics.
 The human haptic system has 2 fundamental kinds of cues, tactile and kinesthetic.
 Tactile cues are a type of human touch cues that have a wide variety of skin receptors located below the surface of the skin that provide information about the texture, temperature, pressure and damage.
 Kinesthetic cues are a type of human touch cues that have many receptors in the muscles, joints and tendons that provide information about the angle of joints and stress and length of muscles.